 Why You'll Love This Recipe

-- Parmesan potatoes is made with basic simple ingredients you probably have on hand.
+- Garlic Parmesan potatoes is made with basic simple ingredients you probably have on hand.

-- The potatoes can be cooked ahead of time, then finished for serving later.
+- The potatoes can be cooked ahead of time, then finished in the oven for serving.

 If you love the combination of potatoes and Parmesan, try these easy baby dutch yellow potatoes.